 Similarly, the fire services were also shown to be a maker of ‘men’ just like the armed forces were perceived to be.
 For example, the 1944 David Niven film The Way Ahead focuses on a group of army conscripts as they are turned from ordinary civilians to fighting men.
 Although the film leaves the fate of the men it portrays unclear it does show them to be adept soldiers willing to face death, a far cry from the complaining recruits they were as the film began.
 The Bells Go Down displays a remarkably similar narrative structure.
 Early in the film Tommy tells Ted, the London Fire Brigade fireman in charge of training the AFS recruits, ‘Your old man told us you needed men in the fire brigade.’
 Ted replies ‘We got men in the fire brigade.
 But they seem to be taking almost anything in the AFS.’
 Such disunity does reflect reality.
 Men of the regular fire brigades were distrustful of the men of AFS with regards to their skills and their ambitions within the fire service.
 As Connell argues, masculinity is experienced hierarchically.
 In the war years those in the armed forces were certainly viewed to be at the apex.
 The Bells Go Down shows that early in the war those in the AFS were considered to be far down in that hierarchy, a depiction supported by the actual depiction of the AFS before the Blitz.
 This insinuation that the AFS recruits were less manly than their London Fire Brigade counterparts is developed throughout The Bells Go Down.
 The character of Tommy continually refuses to take firefighting seriously and is shown skipping, while imitating a little girl, and sliding down the firemen’s pole for fun.
-Furthermore, when he is late for a fire, and appears in his pyjamas and slippers he argues that ‘well someone might have wakened me’ to which Ted replies ‘We don’t provide nannies.
+Furthermore, when he is late for a fire, and appears in his pyjamas and slippers, he argues that ‘well someone might have wakened me’ to which Ted replies ‘We don’t provide nannies.
 Not even for little boys in the AFS.’
 This suggestion of the AFS being ‘little boys’, emphasised by Tommy’s pyjamas, suggests that those in the AFS were not manly.
 This is only resolved on the first night of the Blitz, when the AFS were properly tested for the first time and they were able to prove themselves.
 The night ends with Tommy being fatally crushed by a wall while attempting to save the Station Chief, an act which cements his place as a ‘man’.
 Tommy has finally earned the respect of Ted, who tells his mother ‘I was up there.
 You ought to feel proud.’
 This active focus on the forging and production of ‘men’ again likens the fire service to the portrayal of those in the armed forces.